Braden T. Warwick, PhD

 Braden's work ethic, effective communication skills, and general passion and excitement for teaching are what separates him from the average instructor.
 Braden has excellent time management and organization skills, and that was made clear to the students by his high reliability and preparedness scores.

-Braden is constantly looking at new ways to improve his teaching, and to develop the course as a whole.
-Braden has several innovative ways of improving this course to better connect with the students and to provide a higher level of engagement between himself and the students.
+Braden is constantly looking at new ways to improve his teaching and to develop his courses Braden has several innovative ways of improving his courses to better connect with the students and to provide a higher level of engagement between himself and the students.
 Refer to Braden's Teaching Philosophy for more information.